Skip to main content

 Should I buy the official handbook?

 Yes.
 The official handbook (Life in the United Kingdom: A Guide for New Residents, 3rd edition) is the only source for test questions.
 All questions come directly from its text.
-It costs approximately £12–£15 and is available from bookshops and online retailers.
+It costs approximately £12–£15 from bookshops and online retailers.
 Do not rely on a PDF copy — use the current 3rd edition.

 Last reviewed: April 2026 — based on GOV.UK guidance.
 Always check GOV.UK for the latest rules.